ezekg/sitepoint-theme-juice/README.md

 ![Creating your first project](images/create.jpg)

 This will lead us through a series of prompts to set up our project, including name and path for the project (remember, the path can be anywhere on your system!), the starter theme you would like to use, the database information, etc. Using all of that information, `tj` will create the necessary files needed to get you up and running as quickly as possible.
-At the end of the series of prompts, you will be asked to confirm:
+After the series of prompts, you'll be asked to confirm:

 ![Creating your first project](images/confirm.jpg)